 A tasty twist on a classic Cobb Salad.
-This meal in a bowl recipe includes tips for cooking bacon without a mess and for taking the frustration out of peeling hard-boiled eggs!
-Keto-diet friendly.
+This Lemon Garlic Shrimp Cobb Salad is a complete meal-in-a-bowl recipe.
+This post includes tips for cooking bacon without a mess and for taking the frustration out of peeling hard-boiled eggs!
+This shrimp cobb salad recipe is Keto-diet friendly.

 This Lemon Garlic Shrimp Cobb Salad recipe is my twist on a classic Cobb Salad.
 It's a complete meal in a salad with a light, creamy avocado dressing.

 Cobb Salad has been a popular restaurant item in North America for decades.
 It's traditionally made with grilled chicken breast, bacon, tomatoes, hard-boiled eggs, lettuce, blue cheese and avocado.

 If you've ever ordered one, you may remember that it's very filling, and if you're like me, you've given up trying to finish it and asked to take half of it home with you.

 If I'm eating filling foods like bacon, eggs, cheese and avocado, there's no way I can eat a chicken breast, as well!
 Substituting a few large shrimp for the chicken breast make this Lemon Garlic Shrimp Cobb Salad a little lighter.

 While this seafood Cobb Salad is not a low-calorie meal, it is rich in protein and it's appropriate for a ketogenic diet.
 If you want a lighter version of a Cobb Salad, this Family Style Greek Cobb Salad may be just what you're looking for.
 You might also like Chipotle Chicken Cobb Salad with Peaches!

 You'll find a complete list of ingredients for the salad, the shrimp marinade and the avocado dressing in the recipe card below.
 The main ingredients of the salad are:

 - shrimp or prawns